 The Djoudj National Bird Sanctuary lies on the southeast bank of the Senegal River in Senegal, in northern Biffeche, northeast of St-Louis.
 It provides a range of wetland habitats that prove very popular with migrating birds, many of which have just crossed the Sahara.
 Of almost 400 species of birds, the most visible are pelicans and flamingos.
 Less conspicuous are the aquatic warblers migrating here from Europe; for these, the park is the single most important wintering site yet discovered.
 A wide range of wildlife also inhabits the park, which is designated a World Heritage Site.

 - Niokolo-Koba National Park

-Have you ever been to any of the places? share some of your experience with us in the comment section.
+Have you ever been to any of the places? share some of your experiences with us in the comment section.